helionmusic/rhinobot_heroku/README.md

 Replace `INSERTHERE` in the URL with the bot client ID found in the Discord developer portal.

-Clone this repository by typing `git clone https://github.com/helionmusic/rhinobot_heroku` in a Git window.
-If you want an earlier version of the bot for whatever reason, check out the [releases page](https://github.com/helionmusic/rhinobot_heroku/releases).
+[Download Git](https://git-scm.com/) if you don't already have it installed, then clone this repository by typing `git clone https://github.com/helionmusic/rhinobot_heroku` in a Git window.

 Now, edit the `options.ini` file inside the `config` folder to set your bot's necessary configuration.